Type 89 grenade discharger: Background

-Design and operation
+Design

 The Type 89 heavy grenade discharger was adopted in 1929, but production did not begin until 1932.
-It differs from the earlier Type 10 grenade discharger in that it has a rifled barrel.
-The Type 89 could fire two types of grenades or shells: the Type 91 grenade, which was a normal infantry fragmentation grenade adapted to the Type 89 discharger, and the Type 89 50 mm shell, which was an impact-detonated shell with considerably more explosive power.
+It differs from the earlier Type 10 grenade discharger in that it has a longer rifled barrel.

+The Type 89 could fire two types of high explosive grenades or shells: the Type 91 grenade, which was a normal infantry fragmentation grenade adapted to the Type 89 discharger, and the 0.91 kg (~2 lb) Type 89 50 mm shell, which was an impact-detonated shell with considerably more explosive power.

+Like its predecessor, the Type 10 grenade launcher, the Type 89 grenade launcher was also used as a signal flare device.

+Operation

+To fire a shell, it was dropped base-down into the discharger's tube.
+The aiming direction was checked using a line on the barrel.
+The range was not changed by raising or lowering the barrel like other mortars.
+The discharger is set at a fixed angle of 45 degrees, as indicated by a bubble level indicator.
+The range to the target was adjusted by turning a dial that altered the volume of the gas chamber by moving the firing pin, along with the trigger assembly, up and down.
+The trigger was then pulled to fire the weapon.

 When fired from the Type 89 discharger, the Type 91 fragmentation grenade was fitted with a propellant base and time fuse.
 It did not explode upon contact, but was designed to ignite its fuse while in flight.

 A weak creep spring inside the grenade firing mechanism allowed the firing pin to be thrown back upon launching, igniting a time fuse with a 7-8 second delay.
 Using this system, the Type 91 grenades could be launched through jungle cover or through small openings without the danger of premature detonation in the event the grenade struck an object on its way to the target.

-Although the Type 89 could be fired by a single person, it was typically operated with a crew of 3, enabling it to reach a rate of fire of about 25 rounds per minute.
+Although the Type 89 could be fired by a single person, it was typically operated by a crew of three, enabling it to reach a rate of fire of about 25 rounds per minute.